MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 ## Overage

 When browsing AI Builder pages in Power Apps or Power Automate portal, you might get this notification: **You've consumed all of your AI Builder credits.
 Creating, editing and viewing is blocked.
 Contact your administrator to get more capacity**.
-This means the monthly consumption is higher than the available (at environment or tenant level) credits.
+This means the monthly consumption is higher than the available (at environment or organization (tenant) level) credits.

 ### Simple Overage
 As soon as monthly consumption is higher than the available credits, creating and editing models is blocked.